Cart 0

 About

-In early 2019, I landed in an inevitable stage of a woman’s life I knew nothing about: perimenopause - the years leading up to my periods coming to an end.
+In 2019, I landed in the normal and inevitable stage of a woman’s life I knew nothing about: perimenopause - the years leading up to my periods coming to an end.

-My symptoms included: insomnia, physiological anxiety, faintness, a low (no) mood, nausea, panic attacks, achy hip joints, itchy/crawly skin, a metallic taste in my mouth, dry eyes and irregular periods.
+My symptoms (changes to my mind and body) included: insomnia, physiological anxiety, faintness, a low (no) mood, nausea, panic attacks, achy hip joints, itchy/crawly skin, a metallic taste in my mouth, dry eyes and irregular periods.
 I was randomly tearful, I lost my appetite and felt relentlessly tired.
 To find out more, you can read my personal essay published by Radio New Zealand for World Menopause Day 2020.

 As I talked to various friends, family, colleagues, doctors and other health practitioners, I realised how little I knew about the hormonal changes and symptoms I could expect at my age (then 46).

-I was lucky to have had the care and support of my partner, friends, family, GP and menopause specialist.
-After three months of going down rabbit holes looking for answers, it became clear that fluctuating hormones were at play.
+I was lucky to have had the care and support of my partner, friends, family, GP and eventually a menopause specialist.
+After three months of going down rabbit holes looking for answers, it became clear that fluctuating/declining hormones were at play.
 After finding a number of solutions - and over the days, weeks and months that followed - I was relieved to feel well again.

 I then thought how much better it would be if the subject of menopause wasn’t so taboo; if people went into this stage of life feeling informed, understood, supported and empowered from the start.

-Inspired by deathoverdinner.org and jeffersondinner.org, I invited eight friends and family of different generations for dinner and called it Menopause Over Martinis*.
-We talked and laughed and learnt so much.
+Inspired by deathoverdinner.org and jeffersondinner.org, I invited eight friends and family of different generations for a pot luck dinner and called it Menopause Over Martinis*.
+We talked, laughed and learnt so much.
 Without an agenda, we covered a lot of ground: the little-known facts; surprising realities; various symptoms and solutions; and the many upsides of life after menopause too.

 Other friends started asking when I was going to host the next dinner.
 I hadn’t planned on that!
-I have now hosted three, and been a guest at two.
 It seems that when people are given permission to talk about menopause, many have a lot to say!
-In October 2020, I launched this website to make it easy for others to host their own events.
+In October 2020, I launched this website to make it easy for others to learn about menopause and host their own events.
 Since May 2021, as a guest speaker and advocate, I’ve facilitated conversations about menopause in workplaces so that more people feel informed and supported.
 In July 2021, Menopause Over Martinis* made its debut as a community event in my neighbourhood - Hataitai, Wellington.

 * Martinis obviously optional.
 I rarely drink alcohol and respect that many people choose not to.
 The idea of a martini (or mocktail) over dinner sounded more celebratory than a cup of tea, the ‘m’ of martini was necessary for alliteration, and I’ve always liked the shape of the glasses.